racket/racket/racket/src/bc/README.txt

  Modifying Racket
 ========================================================================

-If you modify Racket and change any primitive syntax or the collection of built-in identifiers, be sure to update the version number in "../version/racket_version.h", so that various tools know to rebuild bytecode.
+If you modify Racket in a way that changes compiled code, including changing the set of primitives, be sure to update the version number in "../version/racket_version.h", so that various tools know to rebuild bytecode.
 If you add or remove primitives, you'll also need to adjust the counter in "src/schminc.h" .

 Some general guidelines for modying this code: